technofocus-pte/bldextwithcpltstprv/Lab Guides/Lab 05/Lab 05.md

     ![](./media/image47.png)

-5. In the Live chat setup – Chat widget screen, provide the name as !!**Store Locator Assistant**!!, accept the other defaults and click on **Next**.
+5. In the Live chat setup – Chat widget screen, provide the **Title** as !!**Store Locator Assistant**!!, accept the other defaults and click on **Next**.